The Legend of Zelda: Ocarina of Time: Rereleases

 Nintendo ported Ocarina of Time to its next console, the GameCube, as part of The Legend of Zelda: Collector's Edition, a compilation of Zelda games.
-The port runs at a resolution of 640×480, quadruple that of the original, and supports progressive scan.
+This port is an emulation of the original Nintendo 64 version.
+The emulated port runs at a resolution of 640×480, quadruple that of the original, and supports progressive scan.
 Another GameCube release included the original game and a second, more difficult version titled Master Quest that was included as a pre-order bonus with The Legend of Zelda: The Wind Waker (2002) in Japan and North America and included in GameCube bundles worldwide.
 It was also given to those who registered certain hardware and software or subscribed to official magazines and clubs.
 In November 2003, Ocarina of Time was ported to China's iQue Player as one of the five games available on its release.